-The Lifescripts project is a national approach to healthier lifestyles that addresses the risk factors for chronic disease.
+The Lifescripts project was a national approach to healthier lifestyles that addressed the risk factors for chronic disease.
 A set of resources was created for use in general practice, to encourage promotion of lifestyle change in consultations with patients.

 In 2007, the Mount Isa Centre for Rural and Remote Health worked with the Commonwealth Department of Health and Ageing to produce an adapted form of the mainstream Lifescripts, for use with Indigenous Australian clients.
-The final set of resources were completed in December 2007.
+The final set of resources was completed in December 2007.

-The full range of Lifescripts resources have been produced specifically for use with Aboriginal and Torres Strait Islander patients.
-The resources can be used by Aboriginal Health Workers, general practitioners and practice nurses within general practice or in Aboriginal and Torres Strait Islander health care settings.
-The resources have been developed to assist the health professional address lifestyle risk factors for chronic disease with their clients.
-Topics addressed are:
+The full range of Lifescripts resources were produced specifically for use with Aboriginal and Torres Strait Islander patients.
+The resources could be used by Aboriginal Health Workers, general practitioners and practice nurses within general practice or in Aboriginal and Torres Strait Islander health care settings.
+Topics addressed were:

-The resource kit contains evidence-based tools that enable general practice to assist patients to modify their lifestyles.
-The resources include:
+The resource kit contained evidence-based tools that enabled general practice to assist patients to modify their lifestyles.
+The resources included: